DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

   This is useful for several reasons:
   * Your application can still run if the lib is missing (e.g. if you support multiple different sound systems, if the lib of one is missing that shouldn't make your application fail)
-  * You avoid versioned symbols - as long as a function with a given name is available at all, you can use it - even if it has a different version than on the system you compiled on
+  * You avoid versioned symbols[^fn:versym] - as long as a function with a given name is available at all, you can use it - even if it has a different version than on the system you compiled on
   * If you use SDL2 yourself, it will do this for most system libs (esp. the graphics and sound related ones).
     So if you choose to bundle SDL2, that will not cause many hard dependencies.